-Field marketing is a branch of marketing in which companies put their products in front of potential customers “out in the field” in public locations, retail locations, events, college campuses, etc. Field marketers carry out initiatives that can include demos, direct sales, and promotions.
+Field marketing is a branch of marketing in which companies put their products in front of potential customers out in the field in public locations, retail locations, events, college campuses, etc. Field marketers carry out initiatives that can include product demos, direct sales, giveaways, and other promotional marketing materials.

-Like Costco, many businesses use field marketing as part of their marketing campaigns and find success when they’re able to demonstrate the use of their product or service right in front of the customer’s eyes.
-In this article, we’ll discuss what field marketing is, why it’s important, and several types of field marketing campaigns.
+These initiatives may include promotions, sales demonstrations, direct sales, and more.
+Many B2B businesses use field marketing as part of their marketing campaigns and find success when they’re able to demonstrate the use of their product or service right in front of the customer’s eyes.

-Although it may seem like the entire world has converted to focus on digital marketing, the vast majority of companies around the world typically implement some type of field marketing into their campaigns in order to make a more personal connection with their audience when promoting a specific product or service or even to promote an entire brand.
+Although it may seem like the entire world has converted to focus on digital marketing, the vast majority of companies around the world typically implement some type of field marketing into their campaigns.
+It's used to build a more personal connection with their audience when promoting a specific product or service, or even to promote an entire brand.

 This method is often matched with product demonstrations and relies heavily on ceasing the opportunity to push the product directly after the customer has tried it.
 Direct selling can also appear in promotional stands at events or at pop-up shops.

-Guerilla marketing often comes in the form of small but mighty street teams, promoting a product, service, or event while out on the street.
-The team may hand out free tickets, coupons, or dress up to entice potential customers to buy a product or attend a show.
+Guerilla marketing often comes in the form of small but mighty street teams, promoting a new product, service, or event while out on the street.
+The team may hand out free tickets, coupons, or other marketing materials to entice potential customers to buy a product or attend a show.

 Conducting a retail audit has two major benefits to a marketing team.
 First, they provide marketing managers with insight into how effective their display is in different stores.
 Second, after assessing the retail audit, brands have the opportunity to fix whatever they deem unacceptable and increase the effectiveness of their in-store marketing efforts.